JordanPickles/data-collection-pipeline/README.md

 ## Milestone 1-4: Developing the web scraper
 The project uses chromedriver to control the webpage.
 Using selenium, this milestone scrapes the links of each page on the webpage and then iterates through each webpage to scrape and collate all of the individual coin page links.
 These are then added to a list which will then be itterable for collecting data in later milestones.
+The arg.parse part of this code passes the value into the python application from the docker run CLI (if stated, see milestone 6 for more info) and determines the top (n) number of coins will have data scraped for.
+If this argument is not stated in the CLI, the default of the top 200 coins will be assumed.

 The CoinMarketScraper class was initialised passing through attributes to be used throughout the scraper class by differing methods.
 ```